RayHightower/rayhightower.github.com/source/_posts/2013-04-20-ack-written-in-perl-useful-with-ruby.markdown

 ---
 <img src="/images/ack.png" align="right" height="237" width="230" alt="Ack Linux Mac OS X" title="Ack Linux Mac OS X">

-[Ack](http://beyondgrep.com/) is a command line tool that lets developers search large trees of source code very quickly.
+[Ack](http://beyondgrep.com/) is an open source command line tool that lets developers search large trees of source code very quickly.
 If you are looking for a method definition in a haystack of files, Ack will find that needle for you.
 Many devs regard Ack as a replacement for [grep](http://en.wikipedia.org/wiki/Grep).

 The Elmhurst [ChicagoRuby](http://chicagoruby.org) meetings are always a source of unexpected learning.
 Today we were joined by [Andy Lester](http://twitter.com/petdance), creator of Ack.
 Andy released Act v 2.0 two days before the meeting.
 He shared some of the latest features in an impromptu demo.

 <!--more-->
+####Why Ack?
+Have you ever been working on a project, only to be interrupted when you need to look for something?
+It could be a method name, a variable declaration, or a string of text in a comment.
+A minor distraction costs you the time it takes to search plus the time required to re-focus.

+All of us are more productive when we stay _in the zone_.
+Ack helps devs to maintain focus and thereby produce better results.

 ####Installing Perl on Mac OS X
 Ack requires the Perl programming language.
 Perl comes pre-installed on Mac OS X and most Linux distros.
 If you're running on a 'nix platform, you already have Perl.